MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/2-envision-make-my-service-decisions-direct-routing.md

 # Make my service decisions

-To plan for the technical implementation of Phone System with Calling Plans, you must make a series of service decisions ahead of time to better prepare your organization to implement a solution that meets your defined business requirements.
+To plan for the technical implementation of Phone System Direct Routing, you must make a series of service decisions ahead of time to better prepare your organization to implement a solution that meets your defined business requirements.

+> [!NOTE]
+> This is a preview release of Microsoft Phone System Direct Routing.
+Product functionality and documentation are subject to change.

 ## Calling in Teams